devourerOfBits80/alc/README.md

 > \$ cd alc
 > \$ ansible-playbook -i hosts -l desktop --ask-become-pass plasma.yml (use *portable* instead of *desktop* for mobile devices)

+After all, you can run the additional playbooks like *applications.yml*, which should be launching in the same way as the *plasma.yml* playbook.

+> \$ ansible-playbook -i hosts -l desktop --ask-become-pass applications.yml

 ## Playbooks' execution settings

 *alc* has many playbooks' execution settings that can be pre-configured.
 They are mostly available in the *group_vars/all* file.
 Some of them (especially the most important) have been described below.